habitat-sh/on-prem-builder/README.md

 * Package builds using the `hab` client and Chef Habitat Studio
 * Ability to import core packages from the upstream Chef Habitat Builder

-The following Chef Habitat Builder on-prem functionality is *NOT* currently available:
+The following Chef Habitat Builder on-prem functionalities are *NOT* currently available:

 * Automated package builds using Chef Habitat Builder on-prem
 * Automated package exports using Chef Habitat Builder on-prem